textileio/powergate/ffs/Design.md

 In summary, a _Scheduler_ instance act differently depending on which instances on its _Hot Layer_, _Cold Layer_, and _Miner Selector_ implementations.
 In the diagram above shows two configurations (surrounded by dotted boxes).

-In the first dotted box, a _Scheduler_ uses an _IPFS Node_ as the _HotLayer_ using the _CoreIPFS_ adapter as the interface implementation, which uses the _http api_ client to talk with the _IPFS node_.
-It also uses the _ColdFil_ adapter as the _ColdLayer_ implementation, which uses the _DealModule_ to make deals with a _Lotus instance_.
+In the first dotted box, a _Scheduler_ uses an _IPFS Node_ as the _HotStorage_ using the _CoreIPFS_ adapter as the interface implementation, which uses the _http api_ client to talk with the _IPFS node_.
+It also uses the _ColdFil_ adapter as the _ColdStorage_ implementation, which uses the _DealModule_ to make deals with a _Lotus instance_.
 It uses a _ReputationSorted_ implementation of _MinerSelector_ to fetch the best miners from a miner's reputation system.

-In the second dotted box, shows another possible configuration in which uses an _IPFS Cluster_ with a _HotIpfsCluster_ adapter of _HotLayer_; or even a more advanced _HotLayer_ called _HotS3IpfsCluster_ which saves _Cid_ into _IPFS Cluster_ and some _AWS S3_ instance.
-The _MinerSelector_ implementation for the _ColdLayer_ is _FixedMiners_ which always returns a configured fixed list of miners to make deals with.
+In the second dotted box, shows another possible configuration in which uses an _IPFS Cluster_ with a _HotIpfsCluster_ adapter of _HotStorage_; or even a more advanced _HotStorage_ called _HotS3IpfsCluster_ which saves _Cid_ into _IPFS Cluster_ and some _AWS S3_ instance.
+The _MinerSelector_ implementation for the _ColdStorage_ is _FixedMiners_ which always returns a configured fixed list of miners to make deals with.

 Finally, _Powergate_ instances are wired to different _Scheduler_ instances depending on which _Scheduler_-configuration may suit better for them.
 This is a possibility of the current design.